Montana-Media-Arts/120_CreativeCoding/WhatIsCreativeTechnology/questions.md

 1. What is "creative technology" or "creative coding"?

-2. Id Creative Technology or Creative Coding an 'art form'?
+2. Is Creative Technology or Creative Coding an 'art form'?

 3. What is a Media Artist?
 And, what is the difference, if any, between a media artist and creative technologist?